 When administrators attempt to improve school curricula, they grapple with what to omit so to make room for more modern subjects.
 For the sake of our children’s’ futures and financial well being, should arts education be scrapped entirely?

-Why is arts education important?
-Arts improves overall scholastic achievement.
+Art education improves overall scholastic achievement.

 According to Americans for the Arts, young people who participate in the arts for about nine hours per week, “are four times more likely to be recognized for academic achievement, to participate in a math and science fair or to win an award for writing an essay or poem than children who do not participate.”